 Residents can enjoy a green Christmas

-Local people can enjoy a green Christmas by taking advantage of the borough's recycling services over the festive period.
+The council is encouraging residents to have a green Christmas by taking advantage of the borough's doorstep recycling services over the festive period.

 Wrapping paper, Christmas cards and envelopes, drinks cans, glass bottles, jars, juice cartons and plastic bottles can all be placed in recycling sacks – but metallic 'foil' style wrapping paper should not be added.

-Residents in blocks of flats, who do not have an individual doorstep refuse collection, can place recyclable items in the communal recycling banks that have been placed on all the borough’s housing estates.
+Residents in blocks of flats, who do not have an individual doorstep refuse collection can place recyclable items in the communal recycling banks that have been placed on housing estates.

-The council will also recycle Christmas trees free of charge.
-These will be shredded and turned into compost.
-People who want to take advantage of this free service should make sure that all decorations, pots and stands have been removed.
+The council will also recycle Christmas trees free of charge as part of its regular refuse and recycling service.
+These will all be shredded and turned into compost.
+People should make sure that all decorations, pots and stands have been removed.
 This service applies only to real trees not artificial ones.

-Trees will be picked up on normal refuse and recycling days between Tuesday, January 3 and Monday, January 16.
+Trees will be collected from people’s front gardens on their refuse and recycling collection days between Monday, January 5 and Friday, January 16.

-People who live in blocks of flats should leave their trees near to their communal bin store, making sure they do not block access.
+Residents who live in blocks of flats should leave their trees near to their refuse bin store, making sure they do not block access.

-For more information about refuse and recycling services visit www.wandsworth.gov.uk/waste
+For more information about refuse and recycling services over the Christmas break, visit www.wandsworth.gov.uk/waste